Form

 Inline form

 Bootstrap 5 has dropped form-specific layout classes for the grid system.
-See this.
+See the Bootstrap 5 Changelog.

 You may need to manually address the width and alignment of individual form controls with spacing utilities (as shown below).
 Lastly, be sure to always include a <label> with each form control, even if you need to hide it from non-screenreader visitors with class .visually-hidden.